gustavopinto/migration-to-oss/README.md

 # About

 This document presents the steps needed in order to reproduce the data used in our EMSE study.
-Read on for the guidelines.
+Read on for the guidelines

+## Data

+All data and scripts can be found at the [folder](https://github.com/gustavopinto/migration-to-oss/tree/master/data)

 ## Survey